 CC&E moved into one of LSU’s newest facilities, the Energy, Coast & Environment Building in 2003.
 The building features 231 offices, 81 state of the art research laboratories, a 200-seat auditorium, small and large multipurpose conference facilities, and a new interactive media center/classroom.

-The College of the Coast & Environment includes the Department of Oceanography and Coastal Sciences (DOCS) and the Department of Environmental Sciences (DES).
-CC&E’s graduate teaching program offers master’s and doctoral degrees in Oceanography and Coastal Sciences and in Environmental Sciences.
-Minors in Environmental Sciences, Oceanography and Coastal Sciences, and Wetland Science and Management are offered to graduate students.
+The College of the Coast & Environment includes the Department of Oceanography & Coastal Sciences (DOCS) and the Department of Environmental Sciences (DES).
+CC&E’s graduate teaching program offers master’s and doctoral degrees in Oceanography & Coastal Sciences and in Environmental Sciences.
+Minors in Oceanography & Coastal Sciences, Wetland Science Management, Environmental Toxicology, Environmental Sciences, and Coastal Meteorology are offered to graduate students.

-In 2008, the College started offering an undergraduate degree in Coastal Environmental Science.
-The undergraduate degree offers three areas of concentration to better address the career objectives of students: Applied Coastal Environmental Science (ACES), Environmental Science and Research (ESR) and Environmental Health Sciences (ENVH).
-Members of the College’s interdisciplinary and award-winning faculty teach more than 50 undergraduate and graduate classes.
+In 2008, the college started offering an undergraduate degree in Coastal Environmental Science.
+The undergraduate degree offers five areas of concentration to better address the career objectives of students: Applied Coastal Environmental Science, Environmental Science and Research, Coastal Meteorology, Environmental Law, and Environmental Health.
+Members of the college’s interdisciplinary and award-winning faculty teach more than 50 undergraduate and graduate classes.